Hi! I'm Matt Ramos

 Check out some of my latest open-source projects:

-• Rust Project CachingLite: A Rust database that provides caching like Redis on top of SQLite to explore maximum performance and utility for distributed systems and applications focused on an offline-first approach.
+• CachingLite: A Rust database that provides caching like Redis on top of SQLite to explore maximum performance and utility for distributed systems

 Specialization